KhoiUna/glc-apps/README.md

 - Link for admin [here](https://glc-admin.vercel.app/).
   - Use **username**: test-admin
   - Use **password**: TestAdmin123!
 - Link for students to reserve their cooking time [here](https://glc-cooking.vercel.app/).
+You can read more about this app's story [here](https://github.com/KhoiUna/cooking-reservation).

 ## Tech stack